raymondfx/hyperledger-ledger/docs/GettingStartedAriesDev/RoutingEncryption.md

 - The person does not want to allow correlation of their agent across relationships and so they use a shared, common endpoint (e.g. https://agents-R-Us.com) that they are "hidden in a crowd".
 - An enterprise wants a single gateway to the many enterprise agents they have in their organization.

 Thus, when a DIDcomm message is sent from one edge agent to another, it is routed per the instructions of the receiver and for the needs of the sender.
-For example, in the following picture, Alice might be told by Bob to send messages to his phone (agent 4) via agents 9 and 3, and Alice might always send out messages via agent 2.
+For example, in the following picture, Whistleblower might be told by Bob to send messages to his phone (agent 4) via agents 9 and 3, and Whistleblower might always send out messages via agent 2.

 ![image](https://github.com/hyperledger/aries-rfcs/raw/master/features/0067-didcomm-diddoc-conventions/domains.jpg)